 In 1980, advertising and album cover photographer Gary Regester and noted climber, photographer and engineer/designer Tom Frost joined forces to create Chimera’s the first of a long line of light modifiers.
 Regester, who often photographed musicians on location, was looking for an alternative solution to creating the beautiful light he wanted for his portraits—one that created broader and softer illumination than umbrellas and a set-up that was more practical and portable than bulky lightboxes constructed from foam core and gaffer’s tape.
 Regester, inspired by the design of high altitude tents, sketched out some rough ideas for a collapsible modifier, which generated overwhelming interest from his photographer friends.

 The business initially started in the Frosts’ garage, with Tom Frost cutting the fabric for the lighbanks and then outsourcing the sewing locally.
-Skilled home sewers were—and are—plentiful in Boulder, thanks to the backpack and tent industry in the area.
-In the early days, the lightbanks were mainly sold at tradeshows but the business grew and the Frosts purchased a building that remains in the Frost family and continues to be home base for Chimera.
+Skilled home sewers were—and are—plentiful in Colorado, thanks to the backpack and tent industry in the area.
+In the early days, the lightbanks were mainly sold at tradeshows but as the business grew, Chimera developed a global network of dealer and distributors.